chupanw/genprog4java/README.md

 ### Running GenProg4J ###

+You need JDK8.
+Newer or older versions do NOT work because of dependencies like Jacoco.

 At a high level, GenProg takes as input a program with a bug and test cases.
 At least one test case should be failing; it encodes the bug to be repaired.
 At least one should be passing; it encodes desired functionality that should be